ghc-proposals/ghc-proposals/proposals/0000-unordered_redundant_commas.rst

 This proposal purposefully dodges interacting with ``TupleSections`` extension.
 With ``TupleSection`` it is impossible to distinguish syntexically section ``(, a)`` from extra comma ``(, a)``.

-That's why this proposal do not cover tuples, unboxed tuples, constraint tuples, class context siplified and non-simplified.
+That's why this proposal DO NOT cover tuples, unboxed tuples, constraint tuples, class context siplified and non-simplified.

 Standalone Type Signatures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~